maegul/ResChapter/chapter1.md

 </body>
 ```

 The arrows or greater/less than symbols \(ie `<, >` \) and the text between  \(eg, the 'h1' in`<h1>`\) are called **tags**.
-Each tag is like a piece of lego.
-The text inside them tells the browser how to format the document.
-They tell the browser what colour and shape each "lego piece" is going to be.
+Each tag creates an **element**, which is like a piece of lego.
+The text inside the tags tells the browser what kind of element or lego block it is and how to format it.
+Essentially, the tags tell the browser what colour and shape each "lego piece" is going to be.

 To be clear, **the HTML above is a webpage**.
 It's not a terribly interesting one, but it does illustrate the straightforwardness of HTML.
-All it needs is somewhere to live, which is step three below.
+All it needs is somewhere to live online, which is step three below, and we could all visit and enjoy it.

 ## 2. "The Magic" --- Javascript makes HTML dance and play